CrocoFactory/sensei/docs/learn/http_requests.md

 ### Body Parameters

 Body parameters are used to send data to the server as part of the request body, particularly in POST and PUT requests.
-This data can be sent in various formats, such as JSON, form data, or XML.
+This data can be sent in various media types, such as JSON, form data, or XML.
 Body parameters are not visible in the URL and are used for operations that create or update resources.

 When sending JSON data, you can use the `json` argument in `requests`: